Texas Driver's License Attorneys

 If you retain one of our traffic ticket attorneys to contest the proposed license suspension or revocation, we can look for a legal reason to have the suspension or revocation set aside, which is known as a negative finding.
 If we cannot obtain a negative finding, we can request that the suspension be probated (typically for a shorter duration than DPS is requesting) so you can continue to drive during your suspension.
 If we cannot get a negative finding or a probation offer, we can appeal the judge's decision or apply for an occupational driver's license so we can keep you driving.
 Click here for information about an occupational driver's license.

 Our attorneys have been to many of these hearings and usually obtain favorable results.
-If we cannot obtain a favorable result, we will apply the amount you spent to hire us with towards an occupational drivers license meaning there is a very good chance that we will be able to keep you driving.
+If we cannot get a favorable outcome, we will apply the amount you spent to hire us towards an occupational driver's license, meaning there is an excellent chance to keep you driving.

 If you have a commercial driver's license (CDL), you may have received a disqualification letter.
-The disqualification letter is notice that you will be disqualified from operating a commercial vehicle for a certain period of time.
+The disqualification letter is notice that you will be disqualified from operating a commercial vehicle for a certain period.
 Depending on the underlying reason for the disqualification, we may be able to fight the disqualification so you can continue to drive a commercial motor vehicle.
 The disqualification usually does not affect your ability to drive a personal vehicle during the period you are disqualified from operating a commercial vehicle.

-Questions about reinstating your license?
+Questions about retaining your license?
 Schedule a Free, Confidential Case Evaluation with one of our award-winning attorneys.